jplusplus/newsworthycharts/README.rst

 Changelog
 ---------

+- next

+  - matplotlib==3.8.4

 - 1.57.0

-  - Changes z-ordering so that line are always on top of bars, and ylines/zero lines are behind lines but in front of bars
+  - Changed z-ordering so that line are always on top of bars, and ylines/zero lines are behind lines but in front of bars
   - Avoid using the same color for trendline and lines
   - `yline` was moved to the SerialChart class, where it makes sense.